-Apart from providing the best support to customers on their environmental issues in their business operations, the Company also developed a systematic approach on quality management following the international standard ISO9001, and set up procedures from project design to after-sales services.
-For example, warranty is provided to ensure that the wastewater treatment facilities are operated appropriately and effluent quality meets the government standards.
-Customers' satisfaction survey is conducted annually to continuously check if the Company's products and services meet customers' expectations, and the valuable opinions obtained are used to review and improve its services.
+The Company strives to pursue excellence in our products and services, with the aim of achieving maximum customer satisfaction.
+Apart from providing the best support to customers on their environmental issues in their business operations, the Company has also developed a systematic approach on quality management following the international standard ISO9001, and has set up procedures from project design to after-sales service.
+For example, a warranty is provided to ensure that the installed wastewater treatment facilities are operated appropriately and effluent quality meets the government standards.

+A customer satisfaction survey is conducted annually to continuously check if the Company's products and services can meet customers' expectations.
+The valuable opinions obtained are used to review and improve our services.
 If any complaints were received from customers or any quality issues were identified from regular audits on the product and service quality, the Company would promptly investigate and rectify the problems.
-By all these means, the Company is determined to look for any room for improvement in its service.
+By all these means, the Company is determined to pursue continuous improvement in the services.